Former Broncos QB Bridgewater reaches one-year agreement with his hometown Dolphins

 Russell Wilson’s got next.

-Six days after the Broncos pulled off a blockbuster trade with Seattle that made Wilson their new starting quarterback, Bridgewater reached a one-year agreement with the Miami Dolphins, a source confirmed to 9NEWS.
+Six days after the Broncos pulled off a blockbuster trade with Seattle that made Wilson their new starting quarterback, Bridgewater reached a one-year, $6.5 million agreement with the Miami Dolphins, a source confirmed to 9NEWS.

-It may have been a little surprising Bridgewater, 29, made such a quick decision to sign a one-year deal until you realize Miami is his hometown and the Dolphins have a shaky starting quarterback in Tua Tagovailoa.
+It may have been a little surprising Bridgewater, 29, made such a quick decision to sign a one-year, backup QB-type deal until you realize Miami is his hometown and the Dolphins have a shaky starting quarterback in Tua Tagovailoa.
+Bridgewater can earn another $3.5 million in incentives.

 With the Broncos last season, Bridgewater first beat out incumbent starter Drew Lock in training camp and the preseason for the Broncos’ No. 1 quarterback position, then got off to a terrific regular-seasons start, leading Denver to a 3-0 record while completing 76 percent of his passes with 4 touchdowns and zero interceptions.